yakhilgithub/yakhilgithub/README.md

 ###

 <h2 align="left">👋 Hey, I'm Akhilesh Yadav from Pune—a passionate coder on a 30-day challenge.
-Let's connect and code together! 💻✨ #CodeLife #Open source Enthusiast</h2>
+Let's connect and code together! 💻✨ #CodeLife</h2>

 ###